MerayMaddah/auslandstagegeld-map/README.md

 - These adjustments ensure that official per diem as well as accommodation allowances for these locations are still properly visualized, even though their precise geographic boundaries are not displayed.

 - All adjustments are clearly documented in the data processing scripts and visualization code.
+- I'd recommend that if a user is proficient in QGIS or ArcGIS, the map's visluzation would be thoroughly better and the coordinates would be more specific.
+As I am still a beginner in these softwares, R code is used instead with the required packages.

 ## Contributing 💡